 On 07/03/2019 S2B performed an emergency collision avoidance manoeuvre which required a slew performed during acquisition.
 Several orbits were lost while products from orbit 10439 and 10440 were affected by missing data at the interface between detectors.
-Another occurrence was reported on 31/01/2020 (S2B orbit 15170).
+Other occurrences: